SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 ## Building a 3D Fractal Tree

 The mesh may be 3D but we are only rotating by the Z axis.
-We can extend the tree by adding two more branches that rotate by the X axis.
+We can extend the tree by simply adding two more branches that rotate by the X axis.
+This totals to 4 generate function calls per generation which means we are now adding 4 branches for every branch until we reach the depth limit.
 You can orbit the tree by dragging it.

 <div class="m-auto mb-20 h-80 w-80 sm:h-96 sm:w-96">
     <Lazy